TacticalMetaphysics/LiSE/README.md

 Most game engines--the ones that are called "game engines" anyhow--provide graphics, networking, file system access, scripting, and perhaps physics, since most games need these things.
-They usually do not include anything you'd call a "game mechanic", so if you want your game to include a common mechanic like a day/night cycle or a crafting system, you need to script those things yourself.
+For the actual game logic, they tend to provide little more than a scripting interface.

 There are exceptions.
 RPG Maker provides a battle framework, inventory management, and other things that designers of Japanese-style computer